United Technologies sent military copter tech to China

 Federal prosecutors said the company knew that its export of modified software to China would allow Beijing to test and develop its new military helicopter, called the Z-10, using 10 engines that had been legally exported as commercial items.

-They said the company harmed national security while trying to gain access to China’s lucrative civilian helicopter market.
+They said the company’s motive was to gain access to China’s lucrative civilian helicopter market.

 “P&WC exported controlled U.S. technology to China, knowing it would be used in the development of a military attack helicopter in violation of the U.S. arms embargo with China,” said U.S. Attorney David Fein of Connecticut.